 Press buttons in the Fixtures window to patch the fixture.
-You can also patch fixtures on the left hand playback faders using the blue select buttons.
-(Section 3.1.3, p53).
+(Section 3.1.3, p51).

 To patch a number of dimmers or fixtures at once, drag over buttons to draw a selection box on the screen.
 Or, set [Quantity] in the patch menu.